aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Damage pipeline/DoDamage.md

 ```

 ## Procedure
-The following is a high level overview of the damage pipeline TODO: very WIP
+The following is a high level overview of the damage pipeline divided by sections for each groups of effects that happens.

 An actor is considered to be a player party member if it its battleentity has the `Player` tag.
 It's assumed to be an enemy party member if it doesn't.